vetal-e/documentation/_build/markdown/markdown/backend/entities/extend-entities/serialized-fields.md

 However, these fields have some restrictions.
 Their data is stored in the serialized_data column as a serialized array but the serialized_data field is hidden from the UI on entity config page.

+#### NOTE
+Serialized Enum Fields

+Serialized fields have different restrictions than enum fields (select, multiselect), which are also stored in the serialized_data column.
+The Enum fields functionality is described in Option Set Fields.

 Not supported features:

 - grid filtering and sorting